-Making sure that the ▲ mark on the USB cable connector is towards the side opposite that of the monitor screen, connect the cable to the camera.
+Making sure that the \blacktriangle mark on the USB cable connector is towards the side opposite that of the monitor screen, connect the cable to the camera.

-- The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - Some computer models or connection conditions can produce low supply capacity.
-If low supply capacity exists, charging will start without the camera turning on.
-This is indicated by the back lamp lighting red.
-The back lamp will go out in this case after charging is complete. - A battery that has not been used for a long time or ambient temperature extremes can cause charging to take longer than normal.
+- It takes about 260 minutes to bring a fully dead battery to a full charge. - A battery that has not been used for a long time or ambient temperature extremes can cause charging to take longer than normal.
 If charging takes longer than about six hours, a timer will terminate it automatically, even if the battery is not fully charged.
 This is indicated by the back lamp flashing red.
 If the battery has not been used for a very long time, charging may be terminated automatically and the back lamp may start flashing red or go out after only about 30 minutes to 45 minutes.
-In either case, use of the USB-AC adaptor that comes with the camera is recommended. - Charging is not performed while the connected computer is in the hibernate mode. - If low supply capacity exists due to your computer model or connection conditions, charging will start without the camera turning on.
-Turning on the camera in this case will cause charging to stop and enter USB data communication between the camera and the computer.
-The camera's back lamp will be lit green at this time.
+In either case, use of the USB-AC adaptor that comes with the camera is recommended. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.